 Once you have your ICPs built out and know what types of accounts you’re going after, ZoomInfo will help you locate companies that meet the criteria you’re looking for.

 The first place you should look for target accounts is within your existing database.
 Even stale leads in your CRM are warmer than an outbound-sourced prospect.
-ZoomInfo can enrich the contacts and companies in your database to help you identify and go after the high-fit leads you already have.
+As an intelligence tool, ZoomInfo can enrich the contacts and companies in your database to help you identify and go after the high-fit leads you already have.

 If you can’t locate good-fit accounts from within your own CRM, ZoomInfo allows you to search outside of your CRM for good-fit prospects too.

 ZoomInfo enables you to filter companies using criteria like:

 - Company description keyword

 - Employee count